qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 Adding an Image item to the Print Composer
 ------------------------------------------

-To add an image, click the |mActionImage| :sup:`Add image` icon, place the element with the left mouse button on the print composer canvas and position and customize its appearance in the image :guilabel:`Item Properties` tab.
+To add an image, click the |mActionAddImage| :sup:`Add image` icon, place the element with the left mouse button on the print composer canvas and position and customize its appearance in the image :guilabel:`Item Properties` tab.